stallman-j/stallman-j.github.io/how-tos/data.md

 - Try to find the most recent well-published paper in your area, and see what data sources they use.
 Recent papers will often link to a Zenodo repository with their data.

-# Country-Specific Data With Many Indicators
+# Country-Specific Data

+## Rich Countries
 - [Statistics Canada](https://www150.statcan.gc.ca/n1/en/type/data): contains a wealth of data all about Canada

+## Developing Countries

+- [Duncan Thomas at Duke](https://ipl.econ.duke.edu/dthomas/dev_data/) has a great compilation of data from developing countries

 # Agriculture

-[The US Department of Agriculture](https://www.usda.gov/): There's a reason so much research is done on the United States!
+- [The US Department of Agriculture](https://www.usda.gov/): There's a reason so much research is done on the United States!
 The data is great!
 If the thing you're looking at is traded in a market in the United States, chances are pretty good the USDA is capturing something about it.
+- [International Food Policy Research Institute (IFPRI)](https://dataverse.harvard.edu/dataverse/IFPRI): IFPRI has a wide range of datasets.

 # Animals